Planet Soho: Current status

 In December 2012, SohoOS reached one million users and rebranded as Planet Soho.
 The company also announced partnerships with FedEx Office, Go Daddy, Intuit, and Office Depot.

-Unfortunately, the company decided to make the platform paying-members-only and thus signing its own death warrant as the new monetization model did not last long and by February 2014 the company has lost their audience and all of their money and was sentenced to dissolution.
+However, the company decided to make the platform paying-members-only and thus signing its own death warrant as the new monetization model did not last long and by February 2014 the company has lost their audience and all of their money and was sentenced to dissolution.
 From over a million users down to around 2,000, the company now hopes to be able to pay some of its debts, as it has suffered a massive loss and declared bankruptcy.